OPEN MENUCLOSE MENU

 Just like any system, there are proponents and detractors for the use of the score.
 As a high profile system it has been researched substantially and much of the work published.

-Launched in the 2010 Harvard Business Review article “Stop trying to delight your customers”, Customer Effort Score (CES) is popular but also has it’s fair share of criticism.
+Launched in the 2010 Harvard Business Review article “Stop trying to delight your customers”, Customer Effort Score (CES) is less popular than NPS and has it’s fair share of criticism.

 Customer Satisfaction has been used in customer feedback surveys for decades.
 The question is worded thus:

-The Initiate Phase is about confirming senior management buy in and creating the company structures that you need to drive change.
-In this phase you design the corporate governance structure that you will need.
+Confirm senior management buy in and create the company structures that you need to drive change.
+You will also need to consider the change management.

 With the process validated, and proof that it works, you can move on to larger opportunities.